LiquidPlayer/ReactNativeSurface/README.md

 2. Create a [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile) that includes the following frameworks:
     ```
     git "git@github.com:LiquidPlayer/LiquidCore.git" ~> 0.5.1
-    git "git@github.com:LiquidPlayer/ReactNativeSurface.git" ~> 0.56.0005
+    git "git@github.com:LiquidPlayer/ReactNativeSurface.git" ~> 0.56.0006
     ```
-3. Run `carthage update`.
-This will fetch dependencies into a [Carthage/Checkouts](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#carthagecheckouts) folder, then build each one or download a pre-compiled framework.
+3. Run `carthage update --cache-builds`.
+This will fetch dependencies into a [Carthage/Checkouts](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#carthagecheckouts) folder, then build each one or download a pre-compiled framework.  **NOTE:**: You may have to do this twice -- it seems to fail the first time and succeed the second.
 4. On your application targets’ _General_ settings tab, in the “Linked Frameworks and Libraries” section, drag and drop `LiquidCore.framework` and `ReactNativeSurface.framework` from the [Carthage/Build](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#carthagebuild) folder on disk.
 5. On your application targets’ _Build Phases_ settings tab, click the _+_ icon and choose _New Run Script Phase_.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: